REF 2029: What Next?

 Maintaining Momentum: Institutional Strategies Beyond the REF Pause

-• Practical approaches to sustaining planning and engagement
+• Practical approaches for planning and engagement

 Dr Natalie Wall